pcesarperez/Modding-never-changes/README.md

 ### Changelog

+**(v0.43) [05/10/2016] Correction of chapter 6.5.**

+I have corrected the inner structure of some of the texture mods in this chapter, as I did with chapter 6.4.

+Taking a look at the data folder of _Fallout 3_, I can see several folders and files that hardly fit in there.
+I will have to scan through all the installed mods, looking for strange structures to fix them, if necessary.

+For now, I am going to fix chapter 6.9, because the texture mod for _Mothership Zeta_ is neither suitable for automatic installation with NMM.

 **(v0.42) [02/10/2016] Correction of chapter 6.4.**

 I found out that many of the textures in chapters 6.4 and 6.5 were not correctly installed, due to weird folder structure inside the mod compressed files.